string-compare/string-compare-pacakge/README.md

 We start at the bottom right corner and traverse up finding the smallest number of changes until we get back to the origin.

-We transform the results into the error of errors through this process and return an array of the following type:
+We transform the results into an array of errors through this process and return an array of the following type:

 <pre>